nuxt/website-v2/content/en/api/configuration-modules.md

 export default {
   modules: [
     // Using package name
-    "@nuxtjs/axios",
+    '@nuxtjs/axios',

     // Relative to your project srcDir
-    "~/modules/awesome.js",
+    '~/modules/awesome.js',

     // Providing options
-    ["@nuxtjs/google-analytics", { ua: "X1234567" }],
+    ['@nuxtjs/google-analytics', { ua: 'X1234567' }],

     // Inline definition
-    function() {}
+    function () {}
   ]
-};
+}
 ```

 Module developers usually provide additionally needed steps and details for usage.

 Nuxt.js tries to resolve each item in the modules array using node require path (in the `node_modules`) and then will be resolved from project `srcDir` if `~` alias is used.
 Modules are executed sequentially so the order is important.

 Modules should export a function to enhance nuxt build/runtime and optionally return a promise until their job is finished.
 Note that they are required at runtime so should be already transpiled if depending on modern ES6 features.

 Please see [Modules Guide](/guide/modules) for more detailed information on how they work or if interested developing your own module.
 Also we have provided an official [Modules](https://github.com/nuxt-community/awesome-nuxt#modules) Section listing dozens of production ready modules made by Nuxt Community.

 ## `buildModules`